AhahaJade/AhahaJade.github.io/content/publication/model_voltage_identification_c01/index.md

 {{% /callout %}} -->

 <!-- Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/). -->

+## Author Comment

+This is an example of the usage of the steady-state cascading failure model proposed in the paper titled 'Steady-State Cascading Failure Model With Voltage Instability Event Detection'. 🦄✨**